KevinD801/Calculator/README.md

 # Calculator

-Just calculator
+Just calculator.

 It require any number that it.

-This program one use will end evertime where you get answer
+This program one use will end evertime where you get answer.

 Known Issuses
 - Type any words, but it stop program.

 Note
-- I tried figure out
+- I tried figure out if user wish to continue using calculator or stop the program.